NoraUi/noraui-archetype/src/main/resources/archetype-resources/README.md

 # ${robotName} for ${targetApplicationId.toUpperCase()}

 NoraUi, for NOn-Regression Automation for User Interfaces, is a Java framework based on Selenium, Cucumber and Gherkin stack to create GUI testing projects that can be included in the continuous integration chain of single/multi applications web solution builds.
-It ensures applications non-regression throughout their lifes taking into account code evolutions and acceptance of defined business client criterias.
+It ensures applications non-regression throughout their life taking into account code evolutions and acceptance of defined business client criteria.

 # Exploitation